 While many people find that remote work lets them be far more productive and mentally healthy, it also introduces new challenges.
 For instance, loneliness, a lack of boundaries, and constant video calls can all lead to mental exhaustion.

 Most remote workers start to feel burned out at some point.
-But there’s plenty we can do to cope with the stressful sides of remote work and reduce the risk of burning out in the future.
+But there’s plenty we can do to cope with that burnout and reduce the risk of encountering it in the future.

 Recognizing Remote Work Burnout

 To those who have yet to experience it, remote work burnout can sound like little more than the latest in a long line of unrealistic millennial complaints — the participation trophy generation strikes again.
 Even so, WFH burnout is a real issue that many people face.

 Every form of work takes up mental, physical, and emotional energy.
 As such, each causes unique forms of friction.